randy3k/R-Box/README.md

 ### Send Code to Terminal / R GUI / RStudio

-Consider using [SendCode](https://github.com/randy3k/SendCode) for sending R code to Terminal / R GUI / RStudio.
+[SendCode](https://github.com/randy3k/SendCode) can be used to send R code to Terminal / R GUI / RStudio.